Initiatives in Aircraft Flight Operations

 As a postflight procedure, the ground staff reviews and analyzes the flight data, and utilizes it for daily operations as well as for reducing environmental impact.

-Adopt New Aircraft Technologies
+Adopting New Aircraft Technologies

-Introduction of Fuel-Efficient Aircraft and Engines
+Introduction of Fuel-Efficient Aircrafts and Engines

 Airframe modifications